skip to main content

 Scene Types

 Harvey uses two scene type prefixes from Fountain: INT.
 (Interior) and EXT.
 (Exterior).
-These distinguish whether Harvey is involved in the conversation.
+These distinguish where the computation runs — on the local machine or on a remote system.

 Format: